 xAPI Case Studies

-- Behr Process: How to feed xAPI data into other applications
+- The Behr Paint Company: How to feed xAPI data into other applications

 - Verizon: How to use a proof-of-concept for a broader xAPI ecosystem strategy